 Mathematica Summer School is a unique international event in theoretical physics, with a long history of success.
-It has a unique format; the morning sessions are reserved for lecture sessions on theory, by renowned scientists and in the afternoons, students and mentors get together to solve complicated problems using the software Mathematica - a popular computational tool in theoretical physics.
+It has a unique format; the morning sessions are reserved for lecture sessions on theoretical aspects and in the afternoon, students and mentors get together to solve complicated problems using the software Mathematica - a popular computational tool in theoretical physics.

 This summer school aims to equip young researchers with skills required to use modern computational tools and to provide them a platform to interact with experts from different mathematical fields, including computer algebra systems.

-The topic for the 2019 edition of the Mathematica Summer School is ‘d>2 Conformal Field Theories’.
+The topic for the 2020 edition of the Mathematica Summer School is ‘d>2 Conformal Field Theories’.
 It will focus on using Mathematica to explore physical and mathematical properties of conformal field theories (CFTs), in generic dimensions; an active area of modern mathematical physics.
 It will also cover various other aspects of CFTs, including integrability, holography, conformal bootstrap, topological sectors and mathematical aspects.
-The organizers believe, a program such as this will greatly benefit young researchers and have a positive impact on their research in the future.

 - Pedro Vieira, Perimeter Institute and ICTP – SAIFR